SkyeTheDoggy/skyedoggy.dev/homeinfo.md

 Don't forget to check my work and socials below and in the navigation menu. (｡・//ε//・｡)

 > If you really like what I do, you can also support me by **[buying me a pizza 🍕](https://buymeacoffee.com/skyethedoggy)**
+> **Note:** This website is getting a fresh new makeover!
+Check back in a few days (or maybe a few months if my motivation takes a nap) for a shiny new design!

 ## Socials